ckaestne/seai/lectures/18_safety/safety.md

 ![](hazop-perception.jpg)

-* What is the specifcation of the perception component?
+* What is the specification of the perception component?
 * Use HAZOP to answer:
   * What are possible deviations from the specification?
-  * What are potential hazards resulting from these deviatations?
+  * What are potential hazards resulting from these deviations?

 ----
 ## HAZOP: Benefits & Limitations